Lost Wages Claim

 Proof of Lost Wages

-You need to collect documents to prove you took the time off.
+You need to collect documents to prove you took the time off and actually lost wages.
 Here is a list of documents you need to collect to prove your time taken off work.

 - 1 month of paystubs prior to the accident